-- 6. We all need to remain vigilant in the battle against COVID-19.
-We recommend travellers: - Note that travel to, from, or through Auckland is restricted, please check https://covid19.govt.nz/ before travelling to, from, or through Auckland. - Be kind and patient with each other and transport staff, especially your driver or crew. - Observe physical distancing measures at terminals, at stations, and at airports. - Remain seated when travelling on public transport services. - Observe Alert Level 3 physical distancing measures on public transport services when travelling to, from, or through Auckland. - Wear a face covering while on public transport, and while waiting for a service - Keep a record of where they go and their interactions on the NZ COVID Tracer App; including scanning QR codes (where available), or manually recording travel information in the NZ COVID Tracer App (where QR codes are not available); OR keep a manual record if you do not have a smartphone. - Practice good hygiene and follow Ministry of Health advice.
-This includes washing and drying their hands thoroughly with soap and water (or hand sanitiser if soap and water not available), coughing and sneezing into their elbow, and not touching their face. - Plan ahead, and allow extra time to ensure their journey is as comfortable as possible. - Stay home if they're unwell, or may have COVID-19.
-They should also not travel if they: have been requested to self-isolate/quarantine, have symptoms of COVID-19, or are awaiting COVID-19 test results. - 7.
-We recommend operators: - encourage their passengers and users to follow the safe travel tips (list above) by publicly displaying COVID-19 educational posters on site, and through social media and public announcements (e.g. in terminals and on-board) - provide information/direct people to information on Alert Level restrictions on their websites, including wherever possible at the time of booking. - 8.
+- be kind and patient with each other and transport staff, especially your driver or crew; - observe physical distancing measures at terminals, at stations, and at airports; - observe Alert Level 3 physical distancing measures on public transport services when travelling to, from, or through Auckland and parts of Waikato; - wear a face covering while on public transport, and while waiting for a service; - keep a record of where you go and your interactions on the NZ COVID Tracer App; including scanning QR codes (where available), or manually recording travel information in the NZ COVID Tracer App (where QR codes are not available); OR keep a manual record if you do not have a smartphone; - practice good hygiene and follow Ministry of Health advice.
+This includes washing and drying your hands thoroughly with soap and water (or hand sanitiser if soap and water not available), coughing and sneezing into your elbow, and not touching your face; - plan ahead, and allow extra time to ensure your journey is as comfortable as possible; - stay home if you're unwell, or may have COVID-19.
+You should also not travel if you: have been requested to self-isolate/quarantine, have symptoms of COVID-19, or are awaiting COVID-19 test results. - 7.
+We recommend operators: - encourage their passengers and users to follow the safe travel tips (list above) by publicly displaying COVID-19 educational posters on site, and through social media and public announcements (e.g. in terminals and on-board); - provide information/direct people to information on Alert Level restrictions on their websites, including wherever possible at the time of booking. - 8.
 If you require further information or advice, please email the Ministry of Transport at: essentialtransport@transport.govt.nz.
 We will do our best to address your questions as soon as we can.